 When packing and shipping boxes, it’s important to know how to measure a box properly in order to get the most efficient shipping rates.
 There are certain steps to measuring a box that will make it easier for your business and here’s everything you need to know in order to measure a box.

-Last, measure the height of the package.
-This will be measured showing the flaps closed, from top to bottom.
+- Last, measure the height of the package.
+This will be measured with the flaps closed, from top to bottom.

 *Note on measurements – Acceptable variance is +/- ⅛”.